 "In water baptism by immersion, and all who repent should be baptized in the name of the Father, and of the Son, and of the Holy Ghost." - Church of God, Declaration of Faith, Article 10

 None of these five faith statements in their articles on baptism explicitly says not to baptize infants.
 So are they actually Paedobaptist?
 Obviously, that isn't the case.
 The doctrine of Credobaptism is derived from these statements through the positive descriptive details we are given, like obedience, repentance, and faith preceding baptism, with no further caveats or categories provided that allow for another group of people to qualify for baptism.
 These faith statements simply mean that the proper recipients of baptism are those whom the church has observed having repentant faith.
 In other words, Credobaptism.
 Therefore, for the Credobaptist, it's not necessary for a source to explicitly denounce infant baptism to conclude that the text supports Credobaptism.
-Rather, if the descriptive details and traits that are mentioned for those who are to be baptized seem to only have one type of person in mind, that is, a believer, then the text supports Credobaptism.
-Unless, of course, an explicit affirmation of infant baptism can be found elsewhere in the same source, or if the source mentions other categories of recipients of baptism that include infants.
+Rather, if the descriptive details and traits mentioned for those who are to be baptized seem to only have one type of person in mind, a believer, then the text supports Credobaptism.
+Unless, of course, an explicit affirmation of infant baptism can be found elsewhere in the same source.
+To compare, let's look at statements on baptism from five Paedobaptist faith statements.

 This is the first level of thinking between Paedobaptists and Credobaptists when determining which perspective a source most likely falls under.
 We think there are deeper questions to consider, which are often overlooked in sources that don't explicitly mention infant baptism.
 We will be working through some of these questions in future articles on specific early Christian sources.